slarwise/vim-tmux-cycle/README.md

 # Vim-tmux-cycle

 Cycle between vim windows and tmux panes with the same keybindings.
-Basically copied from [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator), the only difference is that with this plugin you cycle between panes/splits instead of going left/right/up/down.
+Concept taken from [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator), the only difference is that with this plugin you cycle between panes/splits instead of going left/right/up/down.
 I wrote this since I usually only use two or three